All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide better than semaglutide for weight loss?

 Tirzepatide at its highest dose (15 mg) has shown greater average weight loss than semaglutide 2.4 mg in separate clinical trials (about 21% vs 15%).
-However, a direct head-to-head comparison at full weight loss doses has not been published yet.
+But a direct head-to-head comparison at full weight loss doses hasn't been published yet.
 Both medications produce clinically significant weight loss, and individual responses vary.
 Some patients respond better to semaglutide than tirzepatide and vice versa.

 Can I switch from Ozempic to Wegovy?

 Yes.
 Ozempic and Wegovy both contain semaglutide.
 The main difference is dosing: Wegovy goes up to 2.4 mg for weight management, while Ozempic maxes out at 2 mg for diabetes.
-Your provider can guide you through the transition, which is generally straightforward since it is the same active ingredient.
+Your provider can guide you through the transition, which is generally straightforward since it's compounded formulations of the active ingredient.

 Why is semaglutide so expensive?